How To Maintain Strong, Healthy Bones & Understanding Calcium

 1. Calcium-Rich Foods & Minerals

-CELERY is the #1 plant food you can eat because it contains the "medi-sign" or "signature" pattern of the bones (it looks just like them) for good reason.
+CELERY is the #1 plant food you can eat for your bones.

 Salt ionizes into Calcium in the body when combined with Water and Vitamin D (from Sunlight)!